mulinlab/3DCoop/usage.md

 The details of input files, configure file, and pipeline running steps will be described in this manual.

-*The `test` folder contains all inputs and outputs for two cell lines.
-It is too big to upload to GitHub.
-It will be shared in another way.
-Please be patient.
-I apologize for this.*

 ## Input files

 Two types input data (`interactions` and `peaks` for 3D mode and only `peaks` for 1D mode) are needed for 3DCoop, so we organize them in one folder named `inputs`: